 Water pollution caused by abandoned mines is perhaps the costliest of the impacts coalfield communities experience.
-In Pennsylvania alone, there are over 5,500 documented miles of streams impaired by AMD7, representing a severe impediment not only to the environment but to intricately related health and economic conditions.
-Clean water is a fundamental resource needed for human health as well as for support of any kind of economic activity.
+In Pennsylvania alone, there are over 5,500 documented miles of streams impaired by AMD9, representing a severe impediment not only to the environment but to intricately-related health and economic conditions.
+Clean water is a fundamental resource needed for human health and for the support of many kinds of economic activity.
 Its absence is a great hardship for coalfield residents and constrains redevelopment in coalfield communities.
+Despite its designation as Priority 3 in the AML inventory, AMD is very much a high priority for these impacted communities.

-Streams that run orange from mine drainage are common place for citizens of historic coalfields.
-When water flowing through abandoned underground mines or runoff from abandoned coal refuse and spoil piles comes into contact with pyrite or acid forming materials associated with coal seams and the overlying strata, it often results in the formation of iron-laden, highly acidic water known more commonly as acid mine drainage, abandoned mine drainage, or AMD.
+Streams that run orange from mine drainage are commonplace for citizens of historic coalfields.
+When water flowing through abandoned underground mines or runoff from abandoned coal refuse and spoil piles comes into contact with pyritic or acidforming materials associated with coal seams and the overlying strata, it often results in the formation of iron-laden, highly acidic water known more commonly as acid mine drainage, abandoned mine drainage, or AMD.
 This AMD can dissolve other minerals such as aluminum and/or manganese which can further degrade the AMD discharge.
 AMD often finds its way into the local groundwater or flows into nearby streams and waterways.
 In these instances, water resources are commonly polluted to the point that they no longer support aquatic life and are unsuitable for recreation, drinking water supplies, or industrial and agricultural uses.

 SMCRA Title IV provides that state and tribal AML programs may designate a certain percentage of their annual AML grants for application to these types of long-term water treatment projects.
-A single mine drainage treatment system constructed by an AML program can have a very real impact for local ecosystems and communities; and the aggregate impact of many such treatment systems can bring entire watersheds back to life.
-The network of pollution-reducing treatment systems constructed by watershed groups and the Pennsylvania AML Program under this program has achieved great strides in restoring AMD-impacted watersheds, as well as watershed-dependent community health and livelihoods.
+10 A single mine drainage treatment system constructed by an AML program can have a very real impact for local ecosystems and communities; and the aggregate impact of many such treatment systems can bring entire watersheds back to life.
+For instance, the network of pollution-reducing treatment systems constructed by watershed groups and the Pennsylvania AML Program under this program has achieved great strides in restoring AMD-impacted watersheds, as well as watershed-dependent community health and livelihoods.
+The communities that now have clear streams that once flowed orange with AMD are extremely grateful for the AML program and the funding provided by the coal industry.